codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ![BindRedisCapsule](./assets/tutorials/redis_queue/bind_redis_capsule.png)

-## Create Backend Capsule for the Flask Web-App
+## Creating a Backend Capsule for the Flask Web App

 Now to create a Capsule for our Flask application.
-Create a new backend Capsule and link it to your GitHub repository.
+Create a new Backend Capsule and link it to your GitHub repository.

-Do not add a build command as the `Procfile` we created will run our Flask app for us.
+Do not add a build command, as the `Procfile` we created will run our Flask app for us.

 The next step is to bind our Capsule to our Redis Data Capsule.
 Do this by going to the "Config" section of your Capsule and selecting "Bind".

-Now we just wait for the web app Capsule to finish building, and then select "Go to Live Website".
+Wait for the web app Capsule to finish building, and then select "Go to Live Website".

 ![LiveWebsite](./assets/tutorials/redis_queue/live_website.png)

 Success!
 Our web application has now been deployed through Code Capsules and can be reached by anyone who has our URL.

-## Running both the Web and Worker Process in the Same Capsule
+## Running the Web and Worker Processes in the Same Capsule

-We created two Backend Capsules for this project because running two processes (the web process and worker process) on the same capsule will not scale properly in practice.
-If you do wish to run both processes on the same capsule, to save money on a smaller project that will not need to scale, there is a method to do this.
+We created two Backend Capsules for this project because running two processes (the web process and worker process) on the same Capsule will not scale properly in practice.
+If you wish to run both processes on the same Capsule, to save money on a smaller project that will not need to scale, there is a method to do this.

-To use one Backend Capsule to run the web app create a file called `codecapsules.sh` in your project root directory.
+To use one Backend Capsule to run the web app, create a file called `codecapsules.sh` in your project root directory.
 In that file paste the following text:

 ```
 gunicorn queue_app:app —daemon